kgiusti/dispatch-tester/benchmarks/clients/src/README.txt

 linkCapacity (250 by default), but if the average credit grant is only 2 credits per 1msec, well, that's bad, ummkay?

+server client - this acts like a fake broker and can be used for benchmarking link route configurations.

 Use the "-h" option for argument details.

 Run the build.sh script to build the executables.
 Expects